jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

-All of this is made simple by going to [start.spring.io](https://start.spring.io) and creating a Spring Boot `2.7.4` project using VMware GemFire.
+All of this is made simple by going to [start.spring.io](https://start.spring.io) and creating a Spring Boot `2.7.4` project using [vmware-gemfire-name].

 ### Overriding Dependency Versions

-While Spring Boot for VMware GemFire requires baseline versions of the [primary dependencies](#sbdg-dependency-versions) listed above, it is possible, using Spring Boot’s dependency management capabilities, to override the versions of 3rd-party Java libraries and dependencies
+While [spring-boot-gemfire-name] requires baseline versions of the [primary dependencies](#sbdg-dependency-versions) listed above, it is possible, using Spring Boot’s dependency management capabilities, to override the versions of 3rd-party Java libraries and dependencies